+Include in LOAD FOLLOWING template:

 Drafter’s Note: In the table below, include Customer or Consumer Name under “Entities with Access to Capabilities” and that entity’s share of capabilities.
 List other entities without percentage shares.
 Under “Hours of Maximum Discharge,” list in the format of “[number of hours to one decimal place].”
+This table will be blank at contract signing.